icysushi/caseCreate/README.md

     (1)normal random
     (2)crowded:choose how many crowded point and how much macro should be in them

-num of fix macro
+num of fix macro,
-def argument
+def argument,
 txt argument